AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 Doing that will make static code analysis tools like lint cry a lot.
 Exclude the subdirectory `natu/` from their search path.

-## Developer's tips
+## For new developpers

+Reminder: there are differences between a python source file and a python module.

++ The module name is the filename, without the `.py` extension.
++ A python source file can sometimes define a script, not a module.

-The source files are organised in directories.
-From Python's point of view, the modules are organised in packages.
+From the filesystem point of view, source files are organised in directories.
+But from Python's point of view, modules are organised in packages.

++ The package name is the same as directory name.
++ The separator is a dot, since the slanted bar is OS specific.

 Modules must be run from the root directory, not from the directory they are in.
+Otherwise Python does not know the root of the package hierarchy.

 + In a terminal, to run the file `manuscript1/figure2.py` the command is `python3 -m manuscript1.figure2`.
-The module name is the filename, without the `.py` extension.
-The package name is the directory name.
-The separator is a dot, since the slanted bar is OS specific.
 + A graphical environment may also need to be told to run modules from the project root directory.
 Start Spyder3 from the project root directory.
 When it opens the dialog box "Run settings for X" when you run a file X.py for the first time.
 In the `Working directory setting`, choose `The current working directory`.

+## For developpers

 Import common.utils before importing natu, to have a chance to disable it if needed.